Windthrow: Ecological effects

 Windthrow disturbance generates a variety of unique ecological resources on which certain forest processes are highly dependent.
 Windthrow can be considered a cataclysmic abiotic factor that can generate an entire new chain of seral plant succession in a given area.
 Windthrow can also be considered to act as a rejuvenating process whereby regeneration is made possible with new resource availability.

 Severe uprooting opens bare patches of mineral soil that can act as seed sinks.
 These patches have been shown, in the Pacific Northwest of the United States, to have higher biodiversity than the surrounding forest floor.
 Additionally, the gap created in the forest canopy when windthrow occurs yields an increase in light, moisture, and nutrient availability in near proximity to the disturbance.

-Toppled trees have the potential of becoming nurse logs, nurturing habitats for other forest organisms.
+Toppled trees have the potential to become nurse logs, nurturing habitats for other forest organisms.

+Tree throws contribute to bedrock weathering and soil formation.
+In thin soils, fresh bedrock fragments are a large proportion of the upturned rootwad, but trees are sparse, so rates of weathering are low; in intermediate-depth soils less rock is upturned, but trees are more common, so weathering reaches a maximum; in soils deeper than the depth of roots, no bedrock is upturned, and weathering is slow.
+The advent of trees roughly 370 million years ago led to dramatic ecosystem changes, as before then bedrock weathering was too slow to maintain thick soils in hilly terrain.